-A tiny house – you either love them or hate them.
-But what I especially love about this cabin, is not only the secluded rainforest setting nestled between ferns and beech trees, but the interesting use of wood inside.
+Tiny houses – you either love them or hate them.
+But what I especially love about this wooden cabin, is not only the beautiful setting of a lush grassy field surrounded by native trees, but the cute design too – both inside and out.

 What is there to do in the Yarra Ranges?

-Looking for more Even More unique accommodation in Victoria?
-How about…
+Looking for more even More unique accommodation in Victoria?

-As you can see, there is tonnes of unique accommodation in Victoria, Australia.
+As you can see, there is tonnes of unique and unusual accommodation in Victoria, Australia.
 Have you found somewhere you’d love to stay in for your next getaway?

 If you’d like to have an explore at some more rentals in Victoria, you can click the button below.
 You may also like to check out my other post about glamping spots in Victoria, magical treehouses in Australia or unique rentals in Ballarat.